There are many on-campus resources that you can take advantage of during your Cornell career to maximize your potential and success.

 During the academic year, many services are accessible seven days a week for certain hours, and phone consultation is available 24/7.
 Cornell Health also offers Let's Talk (free drop-in consultations with a counselor) throughout the academic year.

-Campus Disability Service Representatives serve as a liaison between Student Disability Services (SDS) and the colleges and offices regarding disability issues.
-To access the list of campus disability representatives, visit http://sds.cornell.edu/Resources/Disability_Reps.html
+Disability Representatives serve as liaisons between Student Disability Services and the colleges and various campus offices regarding disability issues.
+They assist faculty and staff with the coordination of some accommodations and provide information to students and colleagues about SDS.

 No matter what your family's financial situation is, Cornell University provides a wide range of financing options to make education affordable.
 The Financial Aid staff will work closely with you and your family to put the cost of a Cornell education within your reach.

 John S. Knight Institute for Writing in the Disciplines — 101 McGraw Hall